sola-st/github-workflow-resource-optimization/README.md

 Under the Dev Containers tab, locate the name of the container you just started (e.g., github-study).

 Finally, attach the container to a new window by clicking the '+' sign to the right of the container.
+Navigate to **workdir** folder in vscode window (All the files of the artifact are located there).

 For detailed steps, please refer to this video tutorial: https://www.youtube.com/watch?v=8gUtN5j4QnY&t